Noise Levels in Village West, Fargo, ND | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,171 Village West residents, or 24.4%, live above that level.
 By land area, 34.1% of Village West is above 55 dBA.

 Average noise levels for Village West residents, grouped by direction from the center of Village West.
-Southern Village West carries the highest population-weighted average; Northern Village West carries the lowest.
-Just 0% of residents in Northern Village West live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Village West.
+The highest population-weighted average is in southern Village West; the lowest is in eastern Village West, where just 4% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Quiet office to normal conversation